The Ocean of Light overcomes the ocean of darkness.

 SeaQuaker is a writing website of Daniel Eugene Wilcox a poet and fiction writer.

-Poetry is creative play in the imagination--a way of seeing, a way of feeling, a way of being; re-envisioning our perception, to experience images and moods and truths via the deep structure of far-reaching words.
+Poetry is creative play in the imagination, a wander and a wonder--a way of seeing, a way of feeling, a way of being; re-envisioning our perception, to experience images and moods and truths via the deep structure of far-reaching words.

 Travel within toward the truth and find meaning in this cacophony called Life.